Last Updated: 6/15/2023

 How Does Vocational Rehabilitation Affect My Case?

-Under Iowa law, if you sustain a permanent work injury which prohibits you from returning to work and are in a recognized vocational rehabilitation program then in addition to your other workers' compensation benefits, you can receive $100 per week for up to 26 weeks.
+Under Iowa law, if you sustain a permanent work injury which prohibits you from returning to work and are in a recognized vocational rehabilitation program, then in addition to your other workers' compensation benefits, you can receive $100 per week for up to 26 weeks.
 I know this is not very much compensation for vocational benefits, but thankfully in Iowa our weekly wage benefits are much higher than in other states.
-For example, some states have caps on weekly benefits as low as $468 per week, regardless if you were making $1,500 per week or not.
-Generally in Iowa the amount of your weekly check is based upon your average weekly earnings before you were injured, your marital status, and your number of dependents.
+For example, some states have caps on weekly benefits as low as $468 per week, regardless of whether you were making $1,500 per week.
+Generally, in Iowa the amount of your weekly check is based upon your average weekly earnings before you were injured, your marital status, and your number of dependents.
 There is a chart that changes every year that calculates 80% of your spendable earnings based upon the above factors.
-Often the amount of your weekly check is a little less than your normal take home pay, but is generally not taxable.
+Often the amount of your weekly check is a little less than your normal take home pay but is generally not taxable.
 The weekly amount that you receive is called your rate and we have other articles that discuss your rate along with a book that we offer at no cost or risk that discusses rate, how much compensation you should receive for different types of injuries, how to avoid costly mistakes and much, much more.

 What Should I Do If I Have Questions?